 Rather than worrying about short-term, market-moving events, Randall Dishmon, Portfolio Manager of the Oppenheimer Global Equity Team, is simply focused on buying strong, undervalued companies at the best prices possible for shareholders.
-This approach has served Dishmon well in his decade at the helm of Oppenheimer Global Value Fund.
+This approach has served Dishmon well over the last decade.

 - Is this company worth owning, ever?